cherryt/van_public_art/README.md

 ## Running the Project

-Create and activate the virtual environment
+Create and activate the virtual environment:

 ```bash
 $ virtualenv venv
 $ source venv/script/activate
 ```

-Install Python dependencies
+Install Python dependencies:

 ```bash
 $ pip install -r requirements.txt
 ```

-Navigate to '/static' and install JavaScript dependencies
+Navigate to '/static' and install JavaScript dependencies:

 ```bash
 cd van_public_art/static
 npm install
 ```

 Environment variables for database connection should be set in the .env file.
-Once this is done, navigate back to the root and run the project
+Once this is done, navigate back to the root and run the project:

 ```bash